stephengodderidge/learn-git/README.md

 Now that the pull request has been created, it needs to be reviewed, approved, and merged into our `master` branch.

-Since Person 1 has given edit permissions to the whole group.
+Since Person 1 has given edit permissions to the whole group and they cannot approve their own pull request.
 Let's have the person with the nearest birthday in the remaining group (Person 2, 3, or 4) be the approver.

+1. Navigate to the Pull Requests tab on GitHub, the url should look something like `https://github.com/<insert-your-github-username>/learn-git/pulls`
+2. Navigate to Files Changed tab
+3. Click Review Changes, click `Approve` radio button, and add a comment if you would like, and press submit!

+    >Note -- It is not good practice to approve a pull request without thoroughly reading over the code and ensuring that what we are putting into master is good code.
+However, since this tutorial is focused more on git principles rather than coding principles, don't stress too much about mulling over the one line print statement.
+4. Once the pull request has been approved, Person 1 can go ahead and merge the pull request.

+Ta daaaa!
+You have now reviewed a PR, approved the code, and now the code exists in master!
+We want the whole team to be able to try this whole process that we walked through.

+## Step 10: Rinse and Repeat

+Starting with Person 4 and going backwards, you will now repeat the steps we just walked through.
+This is your time to collaborate together and try to remember what we have learned so far.
+1. Pull down the latest code in master
+2. Add a print statement to your `.py` file.
+This can be anything you want.
+You can share your favorite joke, animal, etc. An example could be:

+    ```python
+    print("My favorite animal is a dolphin")
+    ```
+3. Save your file and make a commit containing your changes
+4. Create a pull request
+5. Ask a group member to approve your pull request
+6. Merge your request.
+7. Repeat until all group members have contributed to your repo.

 # And We've finished the Tutorial!
-Pat yourself on the back, you're well on your way to mastering git
+Pat yourself on the back, you're well on your way to mastering git.
+If you have spare time, consider trying to manage a merge conflict, rebasing your pull request instead of merging, or reverting a commit.

 ## More Content: